digital-work-lab/open-source-project/01-topics.md

 }
 </style>

+# Until next session

+- Start exploring issues, and team up

-# Setup
+Setup

 - Create a GitHub account (using your student e-mail address)
-- Set up a Codespace for the Git and Python sessions (**TODO : show during the session and link instructions**)
+- Test Codespaces for the Git and Python sessions: [Instructions](https://digital-work-lab.github.io/open-source-project/docs/week_1_topic.html#codespace-setup)
-- Test: `colrev init`
 - If you encounter problems, reach out after the session or before next session and we will help you.

 > \* Optional: **Set up your programming environment** (see instructions in the [CoLRev documentation](https://colrev-environment.github.io/colrev/dev_docs/setup.html))

----

-# Until next session

-- Start exploring issues, and team up

 <!--
 Student e-mail address: wegen Codespaces Kontingent